pingcap/docs-cn/dashboard/dashboard-overview.md

 The statuses in the image above are described as follows:

 - Up: The instance is running properly (including the offline storage instance).
-- Down: The instance is running abnormally, such as network disconnection, process crash, and so on.
+- Down: The instance is running abnormally, such as network disconnection and process crash.

 Click the **Instance** title to enter the [Cluster Info Page](/dashboard/dashboard-cluster-info.md) that shows the detailed running status of each instance.